Motivation for Productivity

 In contrast, a long-term focus more likely points us to put in the hard yards of persistence, building habits and developing grit.
 It promotes an acceptance that I need to stay motivated and work hard over time.
 We want to put in the effort now for some ease later in life.

 Take a moment now and take some notes about your long-term future.

 - What do you want your future to be like?

 - What is your most important long-term goal?

 - If you could only have one thing what would it be?
 Choose now.

-We want to be present to our long-term goal so we can choose carefully about what actions we need to get done today.
-What are we are going to be more productive about?
+We want to be present with our long-term goal so we can choose carefully about what actions we need to get done today.
+What are we going to be more productive about?
 How can we build motivation for productivity?